ncoudray/AI-analysis-of-cutaneous-squamous-cell-carcinoma/README.md

   * `os_event_data`: survival (in months)
   * `os_event_ind`: event (1: event; 0: no event)

-* Assign to this cohort the Leiden clusters computed on the development cohort to filter the artifacts:
+**Assign to this cohort the Leiden clusters computed on the development cohort to filter the artifacts:**
 ```shell
 resolution=7.0
 sbatch --job-name=cSCC102_73_v01_r${resolution}_300k --output=rq_cSCC102_73_v01_r${resolution}_%A_%a_300k.out  --error=rq_cSCC102_73_v01_r${resolution}_%A_%a_300k.err sb_73_AssignCluster_Mayo_v1.sh  $resolution
 ```

-* Create pickle file with the IDs of the cluster to remove.
+**Create pickle file with the IDs of the cluster to remove.**

 The same IDs as those used previously on the development cluster must be used.
 This can be done using the [HPL cleaning script](https://github.com/AdalbertoCq/Histomorphological-Phenotype-Learning/tree/master/utilities/tile_cleaning).

-* Remove the corresponding tiles from the h5 file
+**Remove the corresponding tiles from the h5 file.**
 ```shell
 sbatch sb_74_RemoveTiles_Mayo.sh
 ```

-* Assign to this now filtered cohort the Leiden clusters computed on the development cohort to conduct the study:
+**Assign to this now filtered cohort the Leiden clusters computed on the development cohort to conduct the study:**
 ```shell
 resolution=0.75
 sbatch --job-name=cSCC102_75_v01_r${resolution}_300k --output=rq_cSCC102_75_v01_r${resolution}_%A_%a_300k.out  --error=rq_cSCC102_75_v01_r${resolution}_%A_%a_300k.err sb_75_AssignCluster_Mayo_v2.sh   $resolution